-Rodents

-Male Balb/C and C57Bl6/j mice (iNOS and nNOS knock-out mice and appropriate age/sed matched wild type controls; weighing 19-25g were obtained from Charles River (Portage MI) and Jackson Labs (Ban Harbor, ME), respectively.
-All animals were acclimated to the Kalypsys vivarium for a minimum 5 days prior to use in the experiments that were conducted as per institutionally-approved animal care and use protocols.
+Rodents.
+Male BALB/c and C57BL6/J mice (iNOS and nNOS knockout mice and appropriate age-/sex-matched wild-type controls; weighing 19-25 g) were obtained from Charles River Breeding Laboratories (Portage, MI) and The Jackson Laboratory (Bar Harbor, ME), respectively.
+All animals were acclimated to the Kalypsys vivarium for a minimum of 5 days before use in the experiments that were conducted per institutionally approved animal care and use protocols.